MathiasDanzeisen/CppND-Capstone-Game/README.md

-# CPPND: Capstone Snake Game Example
+# CPPND: Capstone Game
+In this game you play a lonely animal and need to defeat yourself against all attracts to survive and be successful in the game.

 ## Dependencies for Running Locally
 * cmake >= 3.7